Philip M. Morse: Operations research

 Philip Morse made many contributions to the development of operations research (OR).
 Early in 1942 he organized the Anti-Submarine Warfare Operations Research Group (ASWORG), later ORG, for the U.S. Navy, after the US had entered World War II and was faced with the problem of Nazi German U-boat attacks on transatlantic shipping.
 "That Morse’s group was an important factor in winning the war is fairly obvious to everyone who knows anything about the inside of the war," wrote historian John Burchard.
+During World War II, Morse emphasized that effective operational decisions required scientifically trained observers to work directly in the field, collecting and analyzing real-world data and ensuring that new technologies and tactics were adapted to actual operational conditions.
+Morse led the U.S. Navy Operations Research Group, where he helped formalize operations research by introducing a systematic approach to decision-making based on identifying key variables and deriving quantitative relationships, extending beyond simple data collection to structured mathematical modeling.

+After the war, he lectured on the topic around the world, securing grants to travel to Japan, India, Israel, Taiwan, and Australia, among several other countries.

 Philip Morse co-authored Methods of Operations Research, the first OR textbook in the U.S., with George E. Kimball based on the Navy work.
-His further writings include the influential books Queues, Inventories, and Maintenance and Library Effectiveness.
+His further writings include the influential books Queues, Inventories, and Maintenance and Library Effectiveness, which applies OR in civilian situations such as library management.
 He received ORSA's Lanchester Prize in 1968 for the latter book.

 Philip Morse gave the opening address at the 1957 organizing meeting of the International Federation of Operational Research Societies (IFORS).
 In 1959 he chaired the first NATO advisory panel on OR.